wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 == Changelog ==

+= 1.1.5 - 2013/08/05 =
+* Tweaks :
+	* Plugin in code tested fully compatible with WordPress v3.6.0
+* Fixes :
+	* Update Gallery script to work with the new WordPress jQuery v1.10.2.
+Changed .live to .on
+	* Replaced old Lightbox pop-up script with new Colorbox script.
+	* Replacing Lightbox script with Colorbox fixes issue of the Lightbox script not opening the current image on Zoom.
+Lightbox always opened pop-up at first image in the Gallery.
+	* Added Product Gallery Class attribute box-sizing:content-box for compatibility with new WordPress Twenty Thirteen default theme.

 = 1.1.4 - 2013/07/04 =
 * Features :
 	* Complete UI overhaul and renovation of the plugins admin dashboard.